keszocze/tt10_SSMCl/README.md

 | 12       | 110         |
 | 16       | 111         |

-Note that the value of `mulSel` needs to be stable during the full
+Note that the value of `mulSel` needs to be stable during the full operation of the multiplier as the input/output signals are routed to/from the wrong multiplier.

 #### 2-bit Multiplier
 The 2-bit multiplier is simply a specialization of the general n-bit multiplier as explained above.
-The use it, use the bidiretional ports as described in the table in the pinout section below.
+The select it, assert `mulSel=000` and use the other bidiretional ports as described in the table in the pinout section below.

 The following wave trace shows the multiplication
 $2 \cdot 2 =  (10)_2  \cdot (11)_2 = 6 = (0110)_2$.